kostiantynn/Zero-Proof-Vault/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

 - **Documentation**: Check the code comments and this README
 - **Issues**: Report bugs on GitHub Issues
-- **Discussions**: Join the community discussions

 ## 🙏 Acknowledgments

 - Internet Computer Foundation for the blockchain infrastructure
-- Phantom Wallet team for the wallet integration
-- React and Vite teams for the excellent development tools
-- The open-source community for inspiration and libraries